cloudcreativity/laravel-json-api/docs/upgrade.md

 You now need to use `JsonApi::register()` to register routes for an API.
 This is because the `api()` method is now used to get an API instance.

-The `register()` method will also now automatically apply the URL prefix from your config file when registering routes.
+The `register()` method will also now automatically apply the URL prefix and route name prefix from your config file when registering routes.

 For example, this: